The best restaurants in Houston right now

 This neighborhood greasy spoon has long ceased to be a grocery store but stayed in business by serving enormous breakfasts and old-fashioned burgers.
 Continuously operating since 1934, the casual, cash-only joint still resides in an old house in Midtown.
 The early hours and lunchtime burgers draw neighborhood crowds to the kitschy mom-and-pop restaurant.
 Order the old fashion hamburger if you’re feeling classic and the spicy firehouse burger to follow in the footsteps of Guy Fieri.

 This Houston institution near the Southwest Freeway offers an Indo-Pakistani menu with a few Texas twists.
-Proprietor and Karachi native Kaiser Lashkari has been serving mouthwatering dishes for 30 years at the small strip-mall restaurant that fills up quickly during peak hours.
+Proprietor and Karachi native Kaiser Lashkari has been serving mouthwatering dishes for 30 years at the small strip mall restaurant that fills up quickly during peak hours.
 What the restaurant lacks in ambiance, it makes up for in delicious food.
 Order the pillowy garlic naan, chicken hara masala, Hunter’s beef plate, and Himalaya fried chicken.

 As the Texan saying goes, “let’s get down to brass tacks” (which means to focus on the basics).
 Brass Tracks is your morning coffee, breakfast taco, lunch banh mi, evening rice bowl, and post-dinner cocktails.
 Phew.
 Brass Tracks is an awesome hangout with excellent food to match.
 We’re impressed with how well they execute, given the diversity of offerings.
 The WiFi is fast, and there’s a ton of workspace area, making for an ideal remote working destination and a funky spot to mingle out on the patio when you finally log off.
 Also, if you don’t drink coffee, there are a bunch of tea options.

 This Montrose-based neighborhood restaurant represents a unique culinary perspective from executive chef and co-owner Ryan Lachaine.
-The stellar made-to-share menu takes inspiration from local ingredients and the Gulf Coast, with elements of the Lachaine's Ukrainian and French-Canadian background.
+The stellar made-to-share menu takes inspiration from local ingredients and the Gulf Coast, with elements of Lachaine's Ukrainian and French-Canadian background.
 The rotating menu features dishes that make eating out feel like a worthy expedition, especially if you order across national boundaries and pair dishes with picks from the excellent cocktail list.
 Order the Montreal smoked meat plate to start, plus a Gulf Coast seafood dish and pierogis with horseradish cream for a well-rounded meal—plus dessert, of course.

 The vibe is casual, but the food and drinks are next-level at this Heights neighborhood spot from Houston stars Bobby Heugel and Justin Yu.
 The community feel, patio space, and innovative brunch menu make this a great Saturday and Sunday brunch destination.
 But the regular menu is equally tempting.
 If time and tummy space are limited, opt for the charred chicken sandwich glazed with Japanese BBQ or the decadent party melt.

-Southside's proof that the best pizza in Texas, hails from Texas (sorry, NYC).
+Southside's proof that the best pizza in Texas hails from Texas (sorry, NYC).
 This Austin-born pizza legend sees its first Houston location on Navigation Blvd, and locals are clamoring to get a slice of that yummy hand-tossed pie.
 Everything's made from scratch on-site (dough, ground meats, sauces, dips, dressings and even the brownies) and you can taste that freshness with each juicy bite.
-Our go-to is the Flyin' Hawaiian made with BBQ sauce, chicken, ham, red onions, pineapple, jalapenos, mozzarella, parmesan and romano.
+Our go-to is the Flyin' Hawaiian, made with BBQ sauce, chicken, ham, red onions, pineapple, jalapenos, mozzarella, parmesan, and romano.
 Bellissimo!

 This family-run spinoff of beloved Houston Tex-Mex institution Ninfa’s carries on the legacy of Mama Ninfa, whose claim to fame was introducing fajitas to the United States in 1973.
 Though slightly pricier than some of the city’s Tex-Mex establishments, the quality of the food, festive environment, and reliably great service make this a favorite for locals looking for their Tex-Mex fix.
 Order classics like cheese enchiladas and sizzling fajitas, and pair them with a margarita (or three).

 Nobie’s may not have the history of other eateries on this list, but that's certainly no reason to dismiss it.
 Named after executive chef Martin Stayer’s grandmother, this homely spot is effortlessly charming.
-Like a well-kept secret, it's tucked away on a neighborhood side street – in a quaint bungalow.
+Like a well-kept secret, it's tucked away on a neighborhood side street—in a quaint bungalow.
 Stayer’s warming and home-style menu elevate comfort food to a whole new level.
 Since the rotating menu offers several perfect-for-sharing small plates, it's a perfect spot to meet a friend and catch up over food and cocktails.
 Our recommendations?
 The Texas tartare, old-fashioned chicken liver mousse, and any of the salads.

 Recommended